Scientific Programme

 Workshop 1: To screen or not to screen?
 Dutch experience with the abandonment of screening asymptomatic clients

-Chair: Birgit van Benthem (The Netherlands) – Nicole Dukers (The Netherlands)
+Chair: Birgit van Benthem (The Netherlands) – Nicole Dukers (The Netherlands) - Henry de Vries (The Netherlands)

 Welcome and introduction by the Chairs